For Tom Stoneham, Peter West and Clare Moriarty

 It is not much fun to take, but it might be fun to make: Berkeley notes that colder water or less stirring makes the tar-water weaker; the converse makes it stronger.
 It should be, he says, no lighter than French white wine and no darker than Spanish white wine (p.
 5).
 Checking the dilution using this comparison method (while not wasting the open wine) is not the worst way to spend an evening.

-The later Irish philosophy John O. Wisdom suggested George Berkeley’s interest in tar-water reflected a life long concern with purity and contamination (for more see this post).
-Yet perhaps from our perspective mid-pandemic, we can identify instead a very human urge to find something, anything, to ward off disease.
+The philosopher John O. Wisdom suggested George Berkeley’s interest in tar-water reflected a life long concern with purity and contamination (for more see this post).
+Yet perhaps from our perspective mid-pandemic, we can identify instead a very human urge to find something, anything, to ward off a disease that seems almost impossible to prevent.
 While we sympathise with it, we should also take it as a warning: not every potion that people report working, from tar-water to elderberry, actually does.

 - Paul O’Grady (2011) “Berkeley, George” Dictionary of Irish Biography (ed.)
 James McGuire, James Quinn.
 Cambridge, United Kingdom: Cambridge University Press, 2011. ( http://dib.cambridge.org/viewReadPage.do?articleId=a0611 ) ↩